Skip to content

 fmnp=c2(mL)2+(nW)2+(pH)2f_{mnp} = \frac{c}{2} \sqrt{\left(\frac{m}{L}\right)^2 + \left(\frac{n}{W}\right)^2 + \left(\frac{p}{H}\right)^2}

 where cc is the speed of light (3×108\approx 3 \times 10^8 m/s), and LL, WW, HH are the interior length, width, and height of the enclosure in metres.
-The integers mm, nn, and pp denote the number of half-wavelength variations along each axis.
+The integers mm, nn, and pp tell you how many half-wavelength variations you've got along each axis.

-For TE modes, at least two of the three indices must be non-zero.
-The lowest-order modes in a typical enclosure (where L>W>HL > W > H) are usually TE101\text{TE}_{101} and TE110\text{TE}_{110}.
-The calculator reports both, plus identifies which one gives you fminf_{\text{min}} — the frequency where trouble starts first.
+For TE modes, at least two of those three indices have to be non-zero.
+In a typical enclosure where L>W>HL > W > H, you'll usually see the lowest-order modes being TE101\text{TE}_{101} and TE110\text{TE}_{110}.
+The calculator reports both and tells you which one gives you fminf_{\text{min}} — the frequency where your trouble starts.

 Why It Matters for EMC